Tempestuous life beyond R_500: X-ray view on the Coma cluster with SRG/eROSITA. I. X-ray morphology, recent merger, and radio halo connection: X-ray and SZ images

 Now consider the behavior of the ratio of SZ and X-ray images (see Eq.~\ref{eq:kt_from_szx}) when thermodynamic properties of a small lump (of otherwise isothermal) gas with along the line of sight are modified, so that electron pressure changes by a factor $1+\eta_y$, while the density squared changes by another factor $1+\eta_x$, where $\eta_y\ll 1$ and $\eta_y\ll 1$.
 The smallness of $\eta_y$ and $\eta_y$ is needed here only to illustrate more clearly their impact on the derived temperature (by making Taylor expansion).
 In this case, the following variation of the gas temperature, derived from Eq.~\ref{eq:kt_from_szx} is expected

 where $y,x$ are the contributions of this gas lump to integrated SZ and X-ray signals, respectively, while the capital $Y,X$ stay for the contributions due to remaining gas. $T_0=(y+Y)/(x+X)$ is the temperature of unperturbed gas.
 For isobaric perturbations, which can give rise to cold spots, $n_y=0$ and the change of temperature is always negative.
 For shocks, both $n_y$ and $n_x$ are positive and are almost equal, unless $M\gg 2.4$ as shown in Fig.~\ref{fig:szx_hugoniot}.
 Since they enter Eq.~\ref{eq:tmod} with different signs, the sign of the temperature change depends on the relation between $\frac{y}{y+Y}$ and $\frac{x}{x+X}$.
 In the case of the shock to the West from the core, these terms partly compensate each other and the resulting temperature does not change strongly.
+Similarly, some of the temperature variations seen in Fig.~\ref{fig:coma_x_divsz}, especially at outer regions, might also be induced by the very substantial deviations of the density distribution from the spherically-symmetric beta-model.

 The above effects can be mitigated by adopting a more appropriate 3D model of the gas distribution, for example, a parametric model with a jump \citep[e.g.][]{2013A&A...554A.140P} or doing independent deprojection of X-ray and SZ data in wedges \citep[e.g.][]{2020MNRAS.497.3204M}, assuming that within each wedge all thermodynamic properties depend only on the radius.
 For the W-shock, the comparison of the eROSITA and \textit{Planck} data in a wedge yields consistent results (to be reported in a forthcoming publication).